 As you consider the possibility of entering an Administration process, you should also be aware that there are a variety of disadvantages to the process, including:

 - During Administration, directors are no longer in control of the affairs of the company.
 From the point that the notice of appointment is filed in court, they immediately lose all control of the company to the administrator, even if the intention is to propose a CVA.
 This can be daunting if the proposed arrangement is rejected and it becomes necessary for the administrator to seek to sell the business.
 Directors will still have a chance to bid for the business, but no input into the sale process.

 - The Administration becomes a matter of public knowledge because correspondence with all creditors and clients must include a note that specifies the company is “in Administration” next to the company name.
-This could cause uncertainty with customers and directors will need to rebuild relationships to demonstrate they can still provide the same service they are accustomed to, or better.
+This could cause uncertainty with customers and directors will need to rebuild relationships to demonstrate they can still provide the same service they are accustomed to.

 - As with liquidation, the administrator is obliged to examine and report on the actions of the directors of the company.
 This can result in disqualification as a director, or having to repay monies to the company which have been handled improperly.
 It goes without saying that if you have acted properly as a director this will not be an issue that will affect you.

-- The cost of Administration can be quite excessive.
-Unless you have decent cashflow and are being threatened by aggressive creditor action you might wish to avoid it.
+- The cost of Administration can be excessive.
+Unless you have decent cashflow and are being threatened by aggressive creditor action, you may wish to avoid it.

 - Whilst you are may be able to shed a number of onerous contracts through the Administration process, you will not be able to effect large staffing changes, particularly by way of a pre-pack.
 TUPE will likely apply to any sale through Administration, preserving employees’ rights.